anorangesky/katacoda-scenarios/jest-tutorial/step2.md

 ## Give it a try

 Let's try Jest by writing that simple test we talked about in the introduction.
+(If the dummy-react-app is still running from the terminal, typ `C`{{execute}} to close it before you proceed)

-1. Create a file called addNumbers.js in `src/` and write the function below.
+1. Create a file called `addNumbers.js` in `src/` and write the function below.
 Remember to export it, if you don't we can't write test for it.

     <pre class="file" data-filename="/root/kataUser/dummy-react-app/src/addNumbers.js" data-target="replace">
         export function addNumbers(x, y, z){